aaalgo/tfgraph/README.md

 TensorFlow Graph Analsys
 ========================

-# Receptive Field Size Analysis
+## Receptive Field Size Calculation

 This program automatically computes the receptive field size of the top-most layer of the type Conv2D or PoolMax (the